PROCOM-ERP/IMT-3A-PROCOM-ERP/docs/DEPLOYING.md

 Check the [Warning section](#warning) at the end of this guide in case you're having an issue

-## :exclamation: Requirements :exclamation:
+> [!IMPORTANT]

-1. Insure you have :whale: Docker installed.
+> 1. Insure you have :whale: Docker installed.
 On Unix systems, run `docker --version`.
-2. Insure you have a :whale: Docker daemon running.
+> 2. Insure you have a :whale: Docker daemon running.
 On Windows check if :whale: Docker desktop app is running, on Unix systems,run: `sudo systemctl status docker`.
-3. Insure you have :lock: OpenSSL installed.
+> 3. Insure you have :lock: OpenSSL installed.
 Run: `openssl --version` or `openssl -v`.
-4. Insure you have a :coffee: Java JDK installed (we use keytools to generate some trust stores for the application).
+> 4. Insure you have a :coffee: Java JDK installed (we use keytools to generate some trust stores for the application).

-   > Insure you have :lock: keytool installed.
+> > Insure you have :lock: keytool installed.
 Run: `keytool`.
 If not, download on your system an openjdk17-jre-healess for example.

-5. Finally, insure you have expect installed.
+> 5. Finally, insure you have expect installed.
 Run: `expect --version`.
-   > If not, download it using your system's package manager.
+>    > If not, download it using your system's package manager.
 If using a WSL, sometimes `sudo apt-get install expect` can not find the package, you'll have to `sudo apt update && sudo apt upgrade`.
-6. Insure you have the script `./security/generate_certificate_password.sh`.
+> 6. Insure you have the script `./security/generate_certificate_password.sh`.

 ## :whale: - :musical_score: **Compose mode** :